 - Baby blankets.

-- Car seats (this needs to be organises prior to discharge).
+- Car seats (this needs to be organised prior to discharge).

 - Bottles – if you’re planning on bottle-feeding, you may wish to bring your own bottles so that baby gets used to what you have.

 - Nappies and wipes are usually supplied, but if you choose to use cloth nappies and reusable wipes, please feel free to bring your own.